billpsomas/simpool/README.md

 We introduce SimPool, a simple attention-based pooling method at the end of network, obtaining clean attention maps under supervision or self-supervision.
 Attention maps of ViT-S trained on ImageNet-1k.
 For baseline, we use the mean attention map of the [CLS] token.
 For SimPool, we use the attention map a.
 Note that when using SimPool with Vision Transformers, the [CLS] token is *completely discarded*.

 > :loudspeaker: **NOTE: Considering integrating SimPool into your workflow?**
 > Use SimPool when you need attention maps of the highest quality, delineating object boundaries.
-Dive into our README to learn more!

 ## Integrate
 SimPool is by definition plug and play.